Black Women Gamers Aren’t Unicorns — They’re The Future

 Advertisement

-The space is democratizing.
+The space is democratising.
 But rather than the companies that make millions, it’s creators-turned-entrepreneurs who are doing the necessary work to address the lack of transparency and seemingly unclosable gaps in gaming.

 It was becoming notoriously obvious that increasingly visible Black women creators and streamers were struggling to navigate the new conversations they were having with brands.
 Influencers in any industry have a hard time pricing up their work; there’s uncertainty, a lack of transparency, and also egos all added to the mix.
 If you multiply that with an industry like gaming, where things can be last minute and super janky, you end up with creators who underestimate their worth.
 So we created the solution.
 In addition to conferences, workshops, mentorships and consulting, Black Girl Gamers now runs its own talent agency for Black women gamers, a first in the industry.
 We have since brokered women for TV shows, podcasts, and partnerships with brands like H&M, Anastasia Beverly Hills, Captain Morgan, and Netflix.